benbodhi/nftcsv/README.md

 ## License

-This project is licensed under the terms of the MIT License.
+This project is licensed under the terms of the DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE (WTFPL).
 See the [LICENSE](LICENSE) file for details.